-Applications made too late for the Kent co-ordinated system, In-year applications for year R and applications for entry to years 1-6 must be made on the IYCAF (In -Year and Casual application Form) available on school websites.
+Applications made too late for the Kent co-ordinated system, in-year applications for year R and applications for entry to years 1-6 must be made on the In Year Casual Application Form (IYCAF) available on school websites.

 The same policy and procedure (apart from the timetable) applies to these applications.
 This form must be sent to the school's Admissions Officer with a Supplementary Information Form.
 They will be considered under the same policy set out above.
+If there are spaces available in the year group you are applying for, your child will be offered a place.
+Priority will not be given to children on the basis that they have been on the waiting list the longest.